-Fig. 10 shows the temporal evolution from 1884-1963 of the winter atmospheric pressure (Fig. 10a) and of the yearly hail events frequency occurrence (Fig. 10b) that can help in evaluating the climatological significance of MVOBS sub-daily observations.
-The first time series has been obtained averaging the sub-daily pressure records collected in the winter season (defined, in this study, as January-February-March) for each year, whereas the second one has been retrieved using the precipitation type information, counting for each year the days in which at least one observation reported a hail event.
-To highlight from a qualitative perspective, the interannual and decadal variability, a lowess smoothing (red curve) with a span of 10 years has been applied.
-It should be noted that the displayed time series were not homogenized and, therefore, they may contain break points and artefacts.
+Figure 10 shows the temporal evolution from 1884 to 1963 of the winter atmospheric pressure (Fig. 10a) and of the yearly hail event frequency (Fig. 10b) that can help in evaluating the climatological significance of MVOBS sub-daily observations.
+The first time series has been obtained by averaging the sub-daily pressure records collected in the winter season (defined in this study as January-February-March) for each year, whereas the second one has been retrieved using the precipitation type information, counting for each year the days on which at least one observation reported a hail event.
+To highlight the inter-annual and decadal variability from a qualitative perspective, a locally weighted scatterplot smoothing (LOWESS; red curve) with a span of 10 years has been applied.
+It should be noted that the displayed time series were not homogenized, and therefore they may contain break points and artefacts.

-Atmospheric pressure data collected at MVOBS are useful to complement and extend the historical sub-daily dataset in Southern Italy, which include observations rescued in four different sites (Fig. 1a).
-The data from these stations cover the 1895-1940 period and are available, in digital format, with a temporal resolution that is lower than MVOBS dataset; consequently, they totally miss the sub-daily variability of atmospheric parameters.
-MVOBS can shed more light on past variability of atmospheric pressure in Mediterranean area and can contribute to evaluate its relationship with large-scale atmospheric patterns.
+Atmospheric pressure data collected at MVOBS are useful to complement and extend the historical sub-daily dataset in southern Italy, which includes observations rescued at four different sites (Fig. 1a).
+The data from these stations cover the 1895-1940 period and are available, in digital format, with a temporal resolution that is lower than the MVOBS dataset; consequently, they totally miss the subdaily variability of atmospheric parameters.
+MVOBS can shed more light on past variability of atmospheric pressure in the Mediterranean area and can contribute to the evaluation of its relationship with large-scale atmospheric patterns.